 How to Store Leftovers

 Leftovers should be stored in an airtight container for up to 5 days in the fridge.
-I like to use this casserole dish when making this because it comes with a lid.

 Can I use Frozen Butternut Squash?